chumba-wamba/post-it/README.md

 - Draw sequence, architecture, and/or use-case diagrams.
 - Code the Backend to interact with the API.
-- Code the models for MongoDB in MongoEngine.
+- Code the models for MongoDB in MongoEngine. ✔
+- Code MongoEngine functions for database interaction. ✔
 - Code API to interact with the database.
 - Design and code the front-end.